rails/rails/guides/source/routing.md

 ### Unicode character routes

 You can specify unicode character routes directly.
-For example
+For example:

 ```ruby
 get 'こんにちは', to: 'welcome#index'